Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 - Identify opportunities to free up View Controllers from data formatting or other presentation tasks
 - Create a View Model to handle those tasks

-Whenever possible, it is recommended to implement data binding to automatically handle data state changes between the View and View Model.
+Whenever possible, it is recommended to implement a data binding mechanism (KVO, Notifications) to automatically handle data state changes between the View and the View Model.

 ## In Class Activity II (30 min)